 The extracts hardened, and the yield decreased significantly.
 Similarly, if the particle size is too coarse, the contact area between the material and the CO2 gas decreases, the extraction speed becomes slower, and the extraction amount decreases.

-Therefore, combined with the experimental data, it is concluded that when the wheat germ particle size is 100 mesh, it is the best extraction particle size.
+Therefore, combined with the experimental data, it is concluded that when the wheat germ particle size is 100 mesh, it is the optimization extraction particle size.

 The wheat germ with a fixed extraction pressure of 30 MPa, extraction temperature of 45°C, and a particle size of 100 mesh were collected at 0.5, 1.0, 1.5, and 2.0 h time points.